0xguava/luapp/README.md

 ## Idea behind the App

 On 16-Aug-2025 Sat, in the afternoon while using my phone I fell asleep.
 When I woke up I lost track of my time, I couldn't remember at what time I fell asleep.
-I wanted to know for how long I've be sleeping.
+I wanted to know for how long I've been sleeping.
 To solve this problem I tried to find out at what time my phone got **locked**, but I couldn't find it.
 As I was asleep there's no way I'd have used it in sleep.

 Then I decided to make an app which will keep logs of screen lock and unlock with the timestamps.
 Rest is prompting and vibe coding till the app is build and usable.